Mid9999/reaper-V2/README.md

 ## ✨ About Lanya

-Lanya is a Discord bot built to improve server engagement and provide useful tools for both administrators and members.
-With commands ranging from fun interactions to powerful moderation tools.
+Reap is a Discord bot built for one server named reaper that sells and makes vrc crashers

 ## 🚀 Features